NixOS/rfcs/rfcs/0000-flakes.md

 particular, the `nix` command now defaults to evaluating in "pure" mode, which means that the following are disallowed:

-* Access to files outside of the top-level flake, its inputs, or paths fetched using `fetchTarball`, `fetchGit` and so on with a commit hash or content hash.
+* Access to files outside of the top-level flake or its inputs, as well as paths fetched using `fetchTarball`, `fetchGit` and so on with a commit hash or content hash.
 In particular this means that Nixpkgs will not be able to use `~/.config/nixpkgs` anymore.

 * Access to the environment.
 This means that `builtins.getEnv "<var>"` always returns an empty string.